 The American Red Cross provides some statistics dated April 26, 2010.
 You can check their excellent website, so I will just cover a few basic statistics.

-- Less than 8% of these will survive.
+- Outside of the hospital less than 8% of these will survive.

 - Sudden cardiac death and heart attacks is not the same thing.

 - Sudden cardiac death can happen to anyone, any age, at any time and many appear perfectly healthy before the event.

 - LESS than one third of out-of-hospital people receive CPR.

 - Effective bystander CPR, provided immediately after sudden death can DOUBLE or TRIPLE a victim’s chance of survival.

 - About 5,800 children under the age of 18 years old suffer cardiac arrest annually